BWilb/Cheese_Reviews/source/swiss_cheese/index.rst

 `History of swiss cheese <https://www.cheesesfromswitzerland.com/en/production/the-history-of-cheese-in-switzerland>`_.

 Swiss cheese was developed in Switzerland around the 14th century.
 Before then cheese makers had been making cheese since Neolithic times.
+However, cheese from Switzerland didn't become popular until the mid-late Renaissance age.
 As Swiss people began to incorporate more foods into their diet, specific cheeses gain surpluses.
-This allowed cheeses made in Switzerland to travel outside of Switzerland and into neighboring territories.
-Around the 1800's, swiss cheese as we know of it, came into production, with the experimentation of Switzerland's lowland valleys and central plateau dairy farms.
-The two pioneers were Phillip Emaneul von Fellenberg and Rudolf Emanuel von Effinger.\
+This allowed cheeses made in Switzerland to travel outside of Switzerland and into neighboring territories, improving upon the popularity of cheeses from Switzerland.
+Around the 1800's, modern swiss cheese as we know of it, came into production, with the experimentation of Switzerland's lowland valleys and central plateau dairy farms.
+The two pioneers of these types of farms were Phillip Emaneul von Fellenberg andRudolf Emanuel von Effinger.

 Taste
 ----------